rapyuta-robotics/rapyuta-io-docs/hugo/content/8_release-updates/2021/December.md

 * You can now add volumes on devices by providing the mountPath and subPath for each required executable.
 For more information, see [Deploying Packages](/3_how-tos/33_software-development/334_deploy-packages).

-### Announcement

-Support for the **Rapyuta IO Local Communication Broker** package will be suspended.
-You may alternatively use Routed/Native networks.
-Kindly upgrade your existing package to avail it.

 ## December 08

 Welcome to the December 08, 2021 release of the rapyuta.io platform.